Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 How To Get to Sintra from Lisbon

-Getting to Sintra from Lisbon is actually fairly easy.
-Simply hop on the direct Lisbon-Sintra train at the Rossio Train Station and exit with everyone else at the final stop.
+This is actually fairly easy.
+Hop on the direct Lisbon-Sintra train at the Rossio Train Station and exit with everyone else at the final stop!

 Current Lisbon to Sintra train times can be found online at the official Comboios de Portugal (CP) website.

-Train fares are calculated by the number of zones you travel through.
-Passengers traveling from Rossio or Oriente to Sintra will cross 4 zones.
+Train fares are calculated by zones and paid with a Navegante Card.
+Passengers traveling from Rossio (or anywhere in central Lisbon) will cross 4 zones.
 Find a complete fare explanation here.

 How To Get Around Sintra on a Day Trip